flxsosa/ProgramSearch/AbstractionTODO.md

 - [ ] hack training to use noExecution policy but AbstractPointerNet distance? - seems like an optimization at this point

 - [X] proper train and test situation??

-- [X] fix symbolic symmetry bug in training somehow!!!
+- [X] fix symbolic symmetry bug in training - prettyPrint
 - [ ] fix nn symmetry bug - positional encoding??? - kinda a bad hack ...

-- [ ] retrain critic with this new info
+- [X] retrain critic with this new info

+- [ ] compare with non-abstract version
+- [ ] find a way to test on IoU for real

+- [X] train a normal network - in imitation phase now

 ##FRIDAY: